 Its on at a restaurant where you steal a glance at the score atop the bar.
 The host of your Fourth of July party shows the televised game on mute.

 Sometimes the game is the only thing on when you’re without anything else to do.

 Yet whatever the circumstances, baseball is always there with you.

 Shared Struggle, Triumpth & History: The Human Story

-The plot unfolds over many games and many months, each game slowly revealing a unique piece to the unknown product.
+Beginning on Opening Day, the plot unfolds over many games and many months, each game slowly revealing a unique piece to the unknown product.
 With time the characters begin to take shape.
 You experience their highs, lows; their struggles, their frustrations, and their exuberant triumphs seemingly become ours as well.
 Occasionally, you’re even rewarded when you experience something historic.

-For a baseball fan, Opening Day is a holiday not simply because it is the first game of the regular season, but because it is the beginning of a six month epic tale.
+For a baseball fan, baseball Opening Day is a holiday not simply because it is the first game of the regular season, but because it is the beginning of a six month epic tale.
 Moreover, it is a story where not even the authors know the outcome.

 Opening Day also serves as the beginning of what many Americans consider to be some of the best parts of the year; spring, summer, and early fall.
 A time where nature is a midst a robust rebirth and we all feel a sense of youth.
 The time where every team, and every fan start at the same place.
 A beginning where hope and optimism is fair game for all, 0-0.